top of page

 Because of this some women I have worked with had a difficult time sticking with their muscle growth plans so they tend to be inconsistent with their caloric surplus and weight training plans!

-This will seem like they are unable to build muscle mass but it an issue of consistency, not genetics or destiny.
+This will seem like they are unable to build muscle mass but it is an issue of consistency, not genetics or destiny.

 You should start with a lean bulk to gain muscle mass if: